Nenana, Alaska: History and culture

 The United States purchased Alaska from Russia in 1867.
 Early American explorers and traders, such as Henry Tureman Allen, Arthur Harper and Bates, first entered the Tanana Valley in 1874 and 1885.

-In 1902 the discovery of gold in Fairbanks brought intense activity to the region.
-The next year, Jim Duke built a trading post/roadhouse to supply river travelers and trade with the Nenana community.
+In 1902, the discovery of gold in Fairbanks brought intense activity to the region.
+The next year, Jim Duke built a trading post or roadhouse to supply river travelers and trade with the Nenana community.

-In 1905 the Episcopal Church, which had missionaries in Alaska, built the St. Mark's Episcopal mission and Tortella School a short distance upriver.
+In 1905, the Episcopal Church, which had missionaries in Alaska, built the St. Mark's Episcopal mission and Tortella School a short distance upriver.
 The boarding school taught about 28 children of various ages at a time.
 Hudson Stuck, the Archdeacon of the Yukon, regularly visited the settlement, part of the 250,000 square-acre territory of the Interior he administered.
 Native children from other communities, such as Minto, also attended school in Nenana.

 A post office opened in 1908.
 In 1915, construction of the Alaska Railroad brought new settlers, who doubled Nenana's population.
 The railroad connected Nenana to the southern port city of Anchorage.
 The community incorporated as a city in 1921.

 The Railroad Depot was completed in 1923.
 That year, United States President Warren Harding arrived to drive the final, golden spike at the north end of the 700 ft Mears Memorial Bridge built over the Tanana River as part of the state's railroad project.

-This railroad truss bridge, the longest in the United States and its territories when completed, gave Nenana a rail transportation link north to Fairbanks and Seward, Alaska.
+This railroad truss bridge, the longest in the United States and its territories when completed, gave Nenana a rail transportation link north to Fairbanks and south to Seward, Alaska.
 The bridge still ranks as the longest span in Alaska and the third-longest truss bridge in the United States.

 The construction had encouraged businesses and settlement in town.
 According to local records, 5,000 residents lived in Nenana by the early 1920s.
 After the railroad was completed, however, contractors and construction workers left the area.
 The city suffered an economic slump, and most of the residents migrated to seek work in other places.
 By 1930, the population had dropped to 291.

 Nenana was the starting point for the 1925 serum run to Nome, after diphtheria antitoxin had been transported by rail from Anchorage.
 It was carried by dog sled to Nome to treat people in an epidemic.